fa7i3/Danceability-for-Spotify-Songs/README.md

 ![tableau dashboard](https://user-images.githubusercontent.com/104453593/192433022-b7a6dc6b-905f-4f5a-9d9c-e42f82dfafe9.PNG)

 According to the dashboard above, there are 169,909 songs in the spotify dataset and danceability increased throughout the years (from 1921-2020).
-The dashboard also shows that the higher the Energy and Tempo, the higher the danceability of the song and Instrumentalness of a song has little or no effect on its danceability.
+According to the piechart in the dashboard, the darker the green color, the higher the danceability which shows that danceability increased throughout the years (from 1921-2020).
+The scatter plot in the dashboard shows that the higher the Energy and Tempo, the higher the danceability of the song and Instrumentalness of a song has little or no effect on its danceability.

 ## Links